graysentinel/breathandblood/cairn-srd.md

 #### Fighter

 **Any Means Necessary** - Instead of attacking, make a BLD saving throw.
-On a success, you may blind, knock down or otherwise temporarily disadvantage your opponent.
+On a success, you may blind, knock down, interrupt, or otherwise temporarily disadvantage your opponent.
-**Cleave** - When your attack kills an opponent, immediately attack again.
+**Cleave** - When your attack kills an opponent, you may immediately attack again.

 ||
 |---------------------------------------|